This information is intended for use by health professionals

-Repeated-dose toxicity studies in rats showed effects on the seminiferous epithelium of the testes.
-Other studies revealed changes in sperm parameters (motility and morphology) consistent with an observed reduction in fertility.
-These effects occurred at exposure levels similar to those in patients, but showed reversibility.
-Miglustat affected embryo/foetal survival in rats and rabbits, dystocia was reported, post-implantation losses were increased, and an increased incidence of vascular anomalies occurred in rabbits.
+Repeated-dose toxicity studies in rats showed seminiferous tubule degeneration and atrophy.
+Other studies revealed changes in sperm parameters (sperm concentration, motility and morphology) consistent with an observed reduction in fertility.
+These effects occurred at dose levels adjusted for body surface area similar to those in patients, but showed reversibility.
+Miglustat decreased embryo/foetal survival in rats and rabbits.
+Prolonged parturition was reported, post-implantation losses were increased, and an increased incidence of vascular anomalies occurred in rabbits.
 These effects may be partly related to maternal toxicity.

 Changes in lactation were observed in female rats in a 1-year study.
 The mechanism for this effect is unknown.

 ACLAR/ALU blister strips supplied as a box of 4 blister strips, each blister strip containing 21 capsules providing a total of 84 capsules.